kizniche/Mycodo/mycodo-manual.md

 A backup is made to /var/Mycodo-backups when the system is upgraded or through the web interface on the Config -> Backup / Restore page.

 If you need to restore a backup, this can be done on the Config -> Backup / Restore page.
 Find the backup you would like restored and press the Restore button beside it.
 A restore can also be initialized through the command line.
-Use the foloowing commands to initialize a restore, changing the appropriate directory names, 'user' to your user name, and TIME and COMMIT to the appropriate text found as the directory names in /var/Mycodo-backups/
+Use the following commands to initialize a restore, changing the appropriate directory names, 'user' to your user name, and TIME and COMMIT to the appropriate text found as the directory names in /var/Mycodo-backups/

     sudo mv /home/user/Mycodo /home/user/Mycodo_old
     sudo cp -a /var/Mycodo-backups/Mycodo-TIME-COMMIT /home/user/Mycodo